I need human help to enter verification code (office hours only)

 If you are attending services at another USCJ-affiliated synagogue and are a member in good standing, a reciprocal agreement is available for you to receive holiday tickets.
 To obtain reciprocity, please complete this form and submit it to Katie Babin at kbabin@congregationbethtorah.org.

-To purchase additional tickets, tickets as an Associate Member, non-member tickets, or tickets for those under 24, please complete this form.
+To purchase additional tickets, tickets as an Associate Member, Exploratory Member, non-member, or for those under 24, please complete this form.

 If you are not a member of Congregation Beth Torah and you are interested in attending our Rosh Hashanah Day II services, please call our front office to make a reservation at (972) 234-1542.
 A parking pass is required in order to enter our parking lot.